blockending/jiraclient/README.md

 # JiraClient

-This repository contains a small HTTP client library for Jira along with a sample console application.
-The client follows SOLID design principles and exposes an `IJiraClient` interface for consumers.
+This repository hosts several small .NET HTTP client libraries and a sample console application.
+Each client targets a different service and is designed following SOLID principles with interfaces that can be easily consumed or mocked in other projects.

 ## Projects

+The solution is composed of several libraries and associated test projects:

-- **JiraClient** – .NET class library that wraps minimal Jira REST API calls.
+- **JiraClient** – minimal wrapper around the Jira REST API.
+- **GitHubClient** – tiny client for the GitHub REST API.
+- **PagerDutyClient** – simple client for the PagerDuty status API.
-- **MetricsClientSample** – console application demonstrating usage of the client.
+- **MetricsClientSample** – console application demonstrating the clients and the dynamic mapping service.
-- **JiraClient.Tests** – xUnit test project.
+- **JiraClient.Tests**, **GitHubClient.Tests**, **PagerDutyClient.Tests** – xUnit projects covering the libraries.

 ## Jira API Reference